Aberdeen City Council

 Existing BGI sites include Stronsay Park for large-scale flood water attenuation and Seaton Park Wetland for amenity and habitat enhancement.
 Recent adaptation work includes education on community resilience amongst schools.

-The city’s strategy to improve BGI is to construct a masterplan project connecting three sites over one catchment.
-These sites will improve amenity, education and biodiversity amongst a community with high levels of depravation and flood risk.
+The city’s strategy to improve BGI is to construct a masterplan project.
+The site will improve amenity, education and biodiversity amongst a community with high levels of deprivation and flood risk.

 With these works, the following will be produced: a city-wide surface water management plan; systems for enhanced and simplified BGI modelling; systems for improved stakeholder engagement; and, easily transferable “specimen” BGI designs.